Skip to main content

 }

-messages = [
+messages = [{

 "role": "user",

-"content": f"""Research this question thoroughly: {question}
+"content": f"""Research this question: {question}

-Use the web_search tool to find relevant information.
+Use web_search to find information.

 Cite your sources in the final answer."""